 - having staff who are passionate about finding ways of doing things better, with an unremitting focus on learning, development and progress;

-In the foreword to the report on primary schools, she said: ‘The schools described here show what can be done when dedicated professional teams place children at the centre of their vocation.
+In the foreword to the report on primary schools, she said: ‘The schools described here show what can be done when dedicated professional teams place children at the center of their vocation.
 They ensure that every child matters.
 They succeed better than most in reducing the achievement gap between children from different backgrounds.
 The challenge for other schools is to do the same.’

-School leaders have been encouraged to use both documents as the basis of discussions to support their own school improvement programme.
+School leaders have been encouraged to use both documents as the basis of discussions to support their own school improvement program.
 Governors can play their part in assessing how their schools measure up to those showcased in the reports – and in deciding what lessons there are to be learned from them.
-Ofsted particularly wants the schools that have been judged no better than ‘satisfactory’ to be challenged to improve by making such comparisons and analysing what they need to do to become more like the showcased schools.
+Ofsted particularly wants the schools that have been judged no better than ‘satisfactory’ to be challenged to improve by making such comparisons and analyzing what they need to do to become more like the showcased schools.

 A clear common factor across the successful primary and secondary schools emerges as having high expectations.
 These expectations come from strong values and they are set in a way that leaves everyone – pupils, parents, staff and governors – clear about what they are.
 It is then important that those high expectations are applied consistently and never relaxed.

-In the primary schools, Ofsted detected what it called ‘a fundamental set of values centred on putting children first and faith in what children can achieve and teachers can do’.
+In the primary schools, Ofsted detected what it called ‘a fundamental set of values centered on putting children first and faith in what children can achieve and teachers can do’.
 The inspectors found that the mission of transformational headteachers reflected an unswerving belief that all pupils can achieve high standards, given sufficient time and high-quality support.

 Leading by example

-The expectation of high standards applies throughout the life of the school – to pupils’ behaviour as well as their achievements in and out of the classroom.
+The expectation of high standards applies throughout the life of the school – to pupils’ behavior as well as their achievements in and out of the classroom.
 But, if they are to meet those expectations, pupils need to see consistency in the way their school operates and staff who follow the same principles and can lead by example.
-‘Demonstrate the behaviours you expect of others and show that you are prepared to do anything you might ask of them’ is the principle that works.
+‘Demonstrate the behaviors you expect of others and show that you are prepared to do anything you might ask of them’ is the principle that works.